abdmnhjs/invoices-generator-mobile-app/README.md

 SUPABASE_SERVICE_ROLE_KEY=XXXXXX
 ```

+10. For the Supabase environment variables, follow these steps :

+  - Go to the project

+  - In the side bar, go to "Project Settings"

+  - In the "General" section, you can find your Project ID.
+Use this ID to construct your SUPABASE_URL in the following format: https://project-id.supabase.co.

+  - Always in the side bar, go to "API Keys"

+  - Reveal the service_role secret key, it will be the SUPABASE_SERVICE_ROLE_KEY

-4. Install the dependencies
+11. Install the dependencies
 ```bash
 npm i
 ```

-5. Generate the prisma client
+12. Generate the prisma client
 ```bash
 npx prisma generate
 ```

-6. Apply the migrations (this will create the tables in your database according to the Prisma schema)
+13. Apply the migrations (this will create the tables in your database according to the Prisma schema)
 ```bash
 npx prisma migrate dev
 ```

-7. Move into the backend folder (inside the project folder)
+14. Move into the backend folder (inside the project folder)
 ```bash
 cd backend
 ```

-8. Install the dependencies
+15. Install the dependencies
 ```bash
 npm i
 ```

-9. Run the backend server
+16. Run the backend server
 ```bash
 npm run dev
 ```

-10. Go back to the root folder
+17. Go back to the root folder
 ```bash
 cd ..
 ```
-11. If you have an android/ios emulator for development :
+18. If you have an Android/iOS emulator for development :
   - Android :
 ```bash
 npm run android